 Activity outputs including state can be consumed by a subsequent activity in the pipeline.
 For example, in the JSON definition of an activity, you can access the output of the previous activity by using the following syntax:

 @activity('NameofPreviousActivity').output.value.
-This feature allows you to build workflows where values can pass through activities.
+By using this feature, you can build workflows where values can pass through activities.

 The ForEach activity defines a repeating control flow in your pipeline.
-This activity is used to iterate over a collection and executes specified activities in a loop.
-The loop implementation of this activity is similar to Foreach looping structure in programming languages.
+This activity iterates over a collection and runs specified activities in a loop.
+The loop implementation of this activity is similar to the Foreach looping structure in programming languages.

 The Execute Pipeline activity allows a Data Factory pipeline to invoke another pipeline.

-A key use case in ETL patterns is “delta loads”, or only loading data that changed since the last iteration of a pipeline.
-New capabilities in version 2 such as lookup activity, flexible scheduling, and control flow enable this use case in a natural way.
+A key use case in ETL patterns is “delta loads,” in which only data that has changed since the last iteration of a pipeline is loaded.
+New capabilities in V2, such as lookup activity, flexible scheduling, and control flow, enable this use case in a natural way.
 For a tutorial with step-by-step instructions, see Tutorial: Incremental copy.

 Other control flow activities

-Here are a few more control flow activities supported by Data Factory V2:
+Following are a few more control flow activities that are supported by Data Factory V2.